sanneduinkerx/progressive-web-apps-2021/README.md

 I also saw that some albums didn't always have an image cover or the names of the album weren't there, to fix that i filter those albums out.
 With album.getInfo more info was missing if i wanted info from the wiki, some albums didn't have that object and therefore i will use an error message to give feedback.

 More info about the API can be found [here](https://www.last.fm/api/intro).

+### Wishlist:
+Things I want to add/change in the future:
+- A back link on detailpage to go back to search results from an artist
+- to structure code more, make modules for routes and the api fetch (only if there is time)
+- Loading state
+- favorites list, with cache service worker

 ## Sources
 Sources used to make this web app: